Steven Wilson (baseball): Chicago White Sox

 On March 13, 2024, the Padres traded Wilson, Drew Thorpe, Jairo Iriarte, and Samuel Zavala to the Chicago White Sox in exchange for Dylan Cease.
 In 40 appearances for Chicago, he struggled to a 1-6 record and 5.71 ERA with 34 strikeouts across 34 2/3 innings pitched.

 Wilson was designated for assignment by the White Sox on February 7, 2025.
 He cleared waivers and was sent outright to the Triple-A Charlotte Knights on February 11.
 On April 16, the White Sox selected Wilson's contract, adding him to their active roster.
+He made 59 appearances for Chicago, compiling a 2-2 record and 3.42 ERA with 51 strikeouts and two saves across 55 1/3 innings pitched.

 Tampa Bay Rays

 On November 18, 2025, the White Sox traded Wilson and Yoendrys Gómez to the Tampa Bay Rays in exchange for Everson Pereira and Tanner Murray.
+On March 25, 2026, Wilson was placed on the 60-day injured list due to lumbar disc inflammation.
+Upon being activated on August 6, Wilson was designated for assignment by the Rays.
+He cleared waivers and was sent outright to Triple-A Durham Bulls on August 9.